m-muecke/awesome-data-science/README.md

 Collection of data science focused resources
 =========
-Useful programming resources for daily work.
+Useful programming and data science focused resources for daily work.

 Table of contents
 =================